Taking ACTION! on "Function vs. Action"

 Trying This Would Raise Many Questions

 It's a bizarre thing to do if the only reason is to sift out the naming for a word-inactive vs. word-active function invocation.
-Though it does seem to solve it nicely: "ACTION!s are isotopic FRAME!s which DO (a COPY of) themselves if referenced via WORD!"
+Though it does seem to solve it nicely: "ACTION!s are antiform FRAME!s which DO (a COPY of) themselves if referenced via WORD!"

 But there are other advantages to reducing the total number of exposed types.